channi23/OrangeLens/README.md

 # TruthLens - AI-Powered Fact Verification

-A Progressive Web App that provides one-tap fact verification from any mobile app via the system Share sheet, with transparent AI explanations and verified citations.
+A Progressive Web App that provides one-tap fact verification from any mobile app via the system Share sheet , with transparent AI explanations and verified citations.

 ## 🎯 USP
-One-tap fact verification from any mobile app via the system Share sheet, with transparent AI explanations and verified citations.
-Powered by Google Cloud for scalability, cost-efficiency, and transparency.
+One-tap fact verification from any mobile app via the system Share sheet enabling fast, reliable checks with minimal effort.
+Backed by Retrieval-Augmented Generation (RAG) for contextual accuracy and transparent AI explanations with verified citations.
+Built on Google Cloud for scalability, cost-efficiency, and trust.
+Designed for ease of use with fewer steps and seamless integration.

 ## 🏗️ Architecture